Twilight (1998 film): Production

 The working title for Twilight was "The Magic Hour."
 Principal photography began on November 11, 1996.
 Parts of the movie were filmed at the Los Angeles Police Department's Hollywood Division Station house in Hollywood, California.
 Many of the police officers seen in the background are actual police officers.
 The beach sequences was filmed at Mandalay State Beach in Oxnard, California.
 For Raymond Hope's house, they chose the George Jacobsen House, designed by John Lautner, in the Hollywood Hills.
 The Ames' house was shot at the Dolores del Río House in Santa Monica, California.
 The Ames' old family cabin was filmed at the Arch Oboler House, designed by Frank Lloyd Wright, in Malibu, California.
 The production wrapped in March 1997.
 Paul Newman gave Susan Sarandon part of his salary after discovering she was being paid less than he and Gene Hackman were making.

 Release

+Box Office

 Twilight was released in theatres on March 6, 1998, in 1,351 theatres in the U.S., and made $5,866,411 in its opening weekend.
 While the film featured many notable A-list actors, Twilights budget of $20 million and gross revenue of $15,055,091 indicates that it was a box-office bomb after being in theatres for eight weeks.